NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 ### error.knowledge_graph.edge.qualifiers.not_array

-**Message:** The 'qualifiers' property is not an array in edge
+**Message:** The 'qualifiers' property is not an array in Edge

 **Context:** identifier

-**Description:** Value of the 'qualifiers' slot in Knowledge Graph edge must be an array of attributes!
+**Description:** Value of the 'qualifiers' property in Knowledge Graph edge must be an array of attributes!

 ### error.knowledge_graph.edge.qualifiers.empty

-**Message:** The qualifiers property value is empty in edge
+**Message:** The qualifiers property value is empty in Edge

 **Context:** identifier